IronicResearch/lf3000-brio/Lightning/readme.txt

       emulation target.
 If you are running on the actual hardware, enter "scons runtests=f deploy_dir=</path/to/your/nfsroot/>".
 Your nfsroot is
 	  wherever you chose to untar the nfsroot, probably /home/lfu/nfsroot/.
+	  YThe environment variable ROOTFS_PATH will be used instead if it is defined: export ROOTFS_PATH=/home/lfu/nfsroot
    e) Clear out the "Build" field
    f) Put '-c' in the "Clean" field
    g) Click "OK" to dismiss the dialog